goodloop/autoware_auto_mirror/docs/contributors_guide/ide-specific-configuration.md

 ## Building

 Terminal within CLion can be used to build the Autoware.Auto.
-Terminal within CLion can be used to build the Autoware.Auto.

 @ref building "Building" has the fundamental instructions for this section.